 (This post contains affiliate links)

-So at our staff meeting we were asked to pull out our rocks.
+At our staff meeting we were asked to pull out our rocks.
 Then we were told to make it our own by drawing a happy face on it to remind us that we can always choose to be happy.

 Finally, we had to name our rock.
 When I do this with my students I will ask them to name their rock with something meaningful.
 I want them to be purposeful in choosing the name.
 In Japanese, the word “Ishi” means rock and according to the Ishi The Rock website it also means “wish” or “intention”.